home-assistant/home-assistant.io/source/_integrations/alexa.smart_home.markdown

 ## Create an Amazon Alexa Smart Home Skill

-- Sign in [Alexa Developer Console][alexa-dev-console], you can create your free account on the sign in page.
-Note this *must* be created with the same amazon account you use on your alexa devices and app.
+- Sign in [Alexa Developer Console][alexa-dev-console], you can create your free account on the sign-in page.
+Note this *must* be created with the same Amazon account you use on your Alexa devices and app.
 - Go to `Alexa Skills` page if you are not, click `Create Skill` button to start the process.
 - Input `Skill name` as you like, select your skill's `Default language`.
 - Select `Smart Home` and `Provision your own`, then click `Create skill` button at top right corner.